Menu

 Important Notes for Submission: Your personal statement is not the same as your article abstract.
 Your personal statement should describe what is unique about your work and/ or explain what your work specifically adds to the current body of literature.
 If applicable, you might also describe how your work is being used in practice or education.
 The personal statement must be written by the applicant.

-3. PDF Copy of the single journal article that most reflects the nominee’s contribution.
+3. PDF Copy of the single journal article that most reflects the applicants contribution.
 Submissions with more than one article will be rejected.

 Applications must be submitted in electronic format, consisting of a single PDF containing items #1-2, plus item #3 a separate PDF of the article.